mathjax/MathJax-docs/misc/faq.rst

 development team and other users are aware and can look into it.
 It is important that you report your problem following the steps outlined here because this will help us to rapidly establish the nature of the problem and work towards a solution effectively.
-If you have are experiencing a problem, please follow these steps:
+If you are experiencing a problem, please follow these steps:

 -  Have you cleared your browser cache, quit your browser, and restarted